 - One-Hit Wonder: In-Universe: Jackie's disco hit "Love Me Sexy."

-- Open Mouth, Insert Foot: While Jackie and the referee, Father Pat, are arguing, and Father Pat end up implying he thinks that Jackie's mom went to hell when she died.
+- Open Mouth, Insert Foot: While Jackie and the referee, Father Pat, are arguing, and Father Pat, a priest, ends up implying he thinks that Jackie's mom went to hell when she died.
 Jackie goes into Stunned Silence and walks away, along with several others including the announcer who declares he's leaving Father Pat's congregation in disgust.
 Jackie did, however, start the argument by spewing vulgarities and death threats at Father Pat.